3.4. Avoiding Exceptions¶

 } // if

-In general, to avoid an exception, you need to understand the conditions
+In general, to avoid an exception, you need to understand the

-identifies if those conditions are met prior to the line of code that
+that correctly identifies if those conditions are met prior to the

-throws the exception object.
-Although it is relatively easy to amend
+line of code that throws the exception object.
+Although it is

-code to avoid NullPointerException
+relatively easy to amend code to avoid NullPointerException

-objects as they arise, the same
+objects as they arise, the same statement cannot be said about

-statement cannot be said about exception objects that are thrown in more
+exception objects that are thrown in more complex scenarios.
+For

-complex scenarios.
-For example, there may be a lot of
+example, there may be a lot of conditions to check, including some

-avoiding can’t be employed.
+handling and avoiding can’t be employed.

 In the next section, you will see an example of handling exceptions instead of avoiding them.